jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process scheduling/CPU scheduling/Short-term schedular.md

 ---
 # Short-term schedular
 - invoked most frequently
-- owned by all systems
+- used in all systems

 - allocating [[Processor|CPU]]
 - selecting the [[process]] **to be executed next** from the ready queue

-- not controlling the degree of multiprogramming
+- **not** controlling the degree of multiprogramming
-- not modifying the ratio of IO-bound process and CPU-bound process
+- **not** modifying the ratio of IO-bound process and CPU-bound process